 We’re here to help make it a little easier and minimize the risk of a lawsuit for your wedding photography business.
-Our insurance experts have compiled five risk mitigation tips for new wedding photographers to protect their business:
+Our insurance experts provide you with Professional Liability Insurance for Photographers and have compiled five risk mitigation tips for new wedding photographers to protect their business:

 - Communicate frequently with your client.

 - Set clear and reasonable expectations – and follow through!